mfornace/lilwil/README.md

 Possibly `start_time` should be given to handler, or `start_time` and `current_time`.
 Standardize what handler return value means, add skip event if needed.

-### Variant
-- `complex<Real>` is probably not that useful, but it's included (in Python so whatever)
-- `std::string` is the biggest object on my architecture (24 bytes). `std::any` is 32.
-- Just use `std::ptrdiff_t` instead of `std::size_t`?
-Probably.

 ### CMake
 User needs to give shared library target for now so that exports all occur

 ### Object size
-- Can explicitly instantiate Context copy constructors etc.
+- Can explicitly instantiate `Context` copy constructors etc.
 - Write own version of `std::function` (maybe)
-- Already hid the `std::variant` (has some impact on readability but decreased object size a lot)

 ### Library/module name
 One option is leave as is.
-The library is built in whatever file, always named libcpy.
+The library is built in whatever file, always named liblilwil.
 This is only usable if Python > 3.4 and specify -a file_name.
-And, I think there can't be multiple modules then, because all named libcpy right?
+And, I think there can't be multiple modules then, because all named liblilwil right?
 Yes.
 So, I agree -a file_name is fine.
 Need to change `PyInit_NAME`.
 So when user builds, they have to make a small module file of their desired name.
 We can either do this with macros or with CMake.
 I guess macros more generic.